Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Display Batch Size

-A non-empty string denoting a display value for the pre-permentation volume formatted for display in arbitrary units
+A non-empty string denoting a display value for the pre-fermentation volume formatted for display in arbitrary units.

 - Key Name: `:display-batch-size`
 - Type: String